 Devices operating in the intended use environment should consider that their IT infrastructure must follow different risk management approaches associated with their networks.
 Some recommendations are:

-Good physical security to prevent unauthorized physical access to SmartMedic Device application.
+Good physical security to prevent unauthorized physical access to SmartMedic Device.

 Access control measures to ensure only authenticated and authorized personnel are allowed access to network elements, stored information, services and applications.

-Communication between SmartMedic solution’s tablet and SmartMedic application should be in the encrypted secure channel.
+Communication between SmartMedic solution’s tablet and device should be in the secure channel interface.

 General patch management practices that ensure timely security patch updates.